DirecTV Now: Free trial, but a hard sell for some

 Too much TV

-• My sister: Dana Arbel, 27, yoga teacher and volunteer coordinator at an education nonprofit.
+• My sister: Dana Arbel, 27, yoga teacher, volunteer coordinator at an education nonprofit.
 Lives with my parents and her dog in Phoenix.
-She relies on Netflix and Amazon and found it hard to break her existing habits. “(I) don’t watch live TV,” she said via WhatsApp.
+Has Netflix and Amazon; found it hard to break her existing habits. “(I) don’t watch live TV,” she said via WhatsApp.
 “Go for movies or old shows.
 Mostly.”

 • My college friend: Pooja Chitneni, 32, doctor.
 Lives with roommates in Boston.
 Has cable and access to Netflix, Hulu and HBO Go.
-Although she was excited to try DirecTV Now, she kept forgetting to start it up, with so much else to watch.
+She was excited to try DirecTV Now but kept forgetting to start it up, with so much else to watch.
 “There’s no void,” she said.

 • My college friend: Celina Montoya, 33, nonprofit consultant.
 Lives with her husband and two children in San Antonio.
 She’s been cable-free since 2006, but uses Hulu, Amazon and Netflix, has a TV antenna for local channels and visits friends or relatives to watch basketball games.
 She forgot all about DirecTV Now.
-It “didn’t have any sense of urgency for me,” she texted me.
+It “didn’t have any sense of urgency for me,” she texted.

 • My mother: Ana Arbel, 60, program manager at a nonprofit.
 Lives with my father and my sister.
 Has cable, watches Netflix on TV and catches overseas shows on a computer.
 “Sorry, Tali, too much technology, that’s hard for me,” my mother said of DirecTV Now.
 “I want somebody to organize everything for me and explain, and I only do the click and watch.”

 • My high-school friend: Rebecca Kaufman, 32, nurse.
 Lives with her husband and two daughters in Tucson, Ariz.
 Haven’t had cable for five years.
-Although eager to try DirecTV Now, she couldn’t — the service doesn’t work with her streaming gadgets, an Xbox and a PlayStation, and her family doesn’t stream much to phones or computers.
+Eager to try DirecTV Now, but she couldn’t — the service doesn’t work with her streaming gadgets, an Xbox and a PlayStation, and her family doesn’t stream much to phones or computers.

 • My college friend: Soni Obinger, 32, graphic designer.
 Lives with her husband and toddler near San Francisco.
-Has been thinking of canceling cable and wanted to try DirecTV Now, but it didn’t happen because the service didn’t work with her Roku streaming device.
+Has been thinking of canceling cable and wanted to try DirecTV Now, but the service didn’t work with her Roku streaming device.
 (AT&T says DirecTV will be on Roku by March.)

 • My co-worker: Barbara Ortutay, 38, tech reporter.
-Lives with her boyfriend, toddler, mother-in-law and cat in New York City.
+Lives with her boyfriend, toddler, mother-in-law and cat in New York.
 A recent cord cutter, she watches Netflix and free local channels.
 She passed on DirecTV Now because she couldn’t watch it on her TV.

 Watching is a chore